rkfg/hardsub/README.md

 - video stream selection is not supported at the moment as it's very rare to have more than one video stream in a file (personally, I've never seen that).
 Still, it's pretty easy to add if needed.
 - text and picture-based subtitles are supported, currently the picture-based overlay approach is chosen if the subtitle type contains "pgs" which is common for BluRay streams.
 There could be more such formats that I'm unaware of.
 - Softsubs are always discarded as that's the whole point of the script.
-- nvenc NVIDIA's hardware encoding is always used (5x acceleration or better usually).
-No autodetection or force software encoding options currently.
 - HEVC/H.265 is encoded in the source pixel format, I noticed that my TV supports 10-bit H.265 though it doesn't support 10-bit H.264 so no need to make the quality worse without the real need.
 YMMV.
 For H.264 the script forces y420p.